(Tall stools in the sand make for pretty shots but take about 5 minutes to climb and then constant fear you’re going to fall over.)

 In two days I’m traveling to discover Antigua food.

 I haven’t had time to be excited about it yet because I want to write about Anguilla first while it’s still fresh in my head.

 So I’m bound to my laptop for the next 48 hours, only popping out for food as needed.

-The reality of my life as a blogger is prancing around beautiful beaches one week then the following week working at my laptop until my eyes dry out.
+The reality of my life as a travel writer is prancing around beautiful beaches one week then the following week working at my laptop until my eyes dry out.

 I swear I’m trying to get more balance.

 I convinced myself that I was going there because I need to pick up some of my clothes there for a conference in Los Angeles but it’s a bit more than that.

 I haven’t been there in 11 weeks…life got complicated…more on that in a future post.

 So with clothes in hand (err…carry on bag) I head to Los Angeles.